BenjaminEllis7711/KomodoProject/README.md

 ## Introduction

-This is a solution is a collection of console applicationa demonstrating use of repository design pattern, among other aspects of C#.
+This is a solution is a collection of console applications demonstrating use of repository design pattern, among other aspects of C#.
 There are 4 console applications, each with three assemblies; UI, repository, and unit tests.
 Below is a brief descripton of each application.

 1- Console application is for a restaurant adminstrater to view, add, update, and delete meals from the current menu.
 This application utilizes a list of MenuItem objects for it's repository. <br><br>
 2- Console application is for an insurance company and their claims.
 This application uses a queue for the repository.
 Using this tool, you can view all current claims, add a claim to the end of the queue, and remove the claim from the beginning of the list (when claim is 'handled'). <br><br>